 Once my UPS delivery man tried to help protect some packages delivered to my house, he shoved them under my backyard gate.
 The only problem was my dog ate them up.
 Others have placed them behind planters and such, but lately, some Amazon drivers throw them on the doorstep without a care in the world.

 Don't Do Anything Illegal

 Unfortunately, criminals exist in society.
 They continue to commit crimes until they change through rehabilitation.
-The first step toward rehabilitation is getting their self-respect back.
+The first step toward recovery is getting their self-respect back.
 There is a wonderful organization called The Way to Happiness Foundation that can help a criminal get his or her self-respect back.

 The Way to Happiness Foundation promotes a small booklet with 21 precepts.
 The 21 precepts illustrate how to live a happy life by making the right choices.
 The booklets come in packages of twelve.
 The idea is to keep one booklet for yourself and give away the eleven other booklets to people in your life.
 You give a booklet to someone you care about or needs help in making the right choices.

 Criminon is an organization that uses The Way to Happiness booklets to teach life skills to inmates in correctional institutions so they learn and get their self-respect back.
 Many staff and clients of the correctional institutions studied The Way to Happiness booklets as well.

 One of the precepts in the booklet is “Don’t Do Anything Illegal.”
 Just think, if people lived by that principle.
 The world would be a better place without worrying about our packages being stolen from the doorstep.